Dogs can be allergic to all sorts of things and canine skin allergies make your pet itchy and miserable.

 Sometimes dogs can be allergic to fertilizers, or other chemicals used on the grass outdoors, or to carpet shampoos used indoors.
 The most likely reaction to these is that your pet will have red, itchy feet that may even be swollen.

-These symptoms of skin allergies in dogs can come on very suddenly, and occur at any age.
+These symptoms can come on very suddenly, and occur at any age.

-There is no medicine that will CURE canine skin allergies, and if you want to get rid of your pup's allergies completely then you need to find out what's causing the problem and eliminate it.
+There is no medicine that will CURE your dog's allergies, and if you want to get rid of your pup's allergies completely then you need to find out what's causing the problem and eliminate it.

 If you suspect a dog food allergy, change to a food that is specifically designed for dogs with sensitive tummies such as a hypoallergenic food.
 Make sure it has totally different ingredients to the food that has triggered the allergy.